numalj/John-Mayer-Lyrics-Analysis/README.md

 ## Conclusion

 Even though this was a very open ended project, I managed to learn a bunch of different techniques and practice visualizations.

+It seems like his music varies between both low and higher polarity.
+It might be related to changes in his personal life.
+Within each album though, the polarity changes, frequently switching between happy/sad songs.

+The albums with the lowest polarity (albums with the most negarive lyrics) are Heavier Things and Battle Studies.
+The most positive album seems to be Paradise Valley.

+The three main topics that he sings about seem to be Family, Living Life and Breakups (that's no surprise with most artists is it?)

 There are a lot of additional steps that can be done that I just didn't have the time to.
 It would also be interesting to see
 * How these findings match with the music in each song/album
-* Do a similar analysis with other artists and compare artists with each other
+* Do a similar analysis with other artists and compare how his lyrics are in terms of sentiment and polarity to other similar artists